Engineering Services Examination: Functions of officers

-The work performed by these bureaucrats largely depends on their engineering branch and service (or cadre).
+The work performed by these officers largely depends on their engineering branch and service (or cadre).
 However, they can move to any cadre, organization, agency, department, ministry or public sector undertaking of the government of India.
 They are appointed to posts analogous to their present one, either on a fixed-term deputation basis (at least five years and extensible, after which the officer returns to their parent cadre) or an absorption basis where the official leaves the parent cadre for the new one.

 Eligibility

 Candidates must be a citizen of India or Nepal or a subject of Bhutan, or a person of Indian origin who has migrated from Pakistan, Bangladesh, Myanmar, Sri Lanka, Kenya, Uganda, Tanzania, Zambia, Malawi, Zaire, Ethiopia or Vietnam with the intention of permanently settling in India.

 The minimum educational requirement is a bachelor's degree in engineering (B.E. or B.Tech) from a recognised university or the equivalent.
 An M.Sc. degree or equivalent with wireless communications, electronics, radio physics or radio engineering as special subjects is also acceptable for certain services or posts.

 The age range is 21–30 years on 1 January of the year of the Engineering Services Examination.
 The upper age limit is relaxed as follows: